Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Renal vein thrombosis is generally treated with an anticoagulant, which keeps the blood from clotting.
 They may be given intravenously (IV) for several days, then given by mouth for a few weeks or more.

-In time, renal vascular disease can lead to kidney failure, which may call for dialysis or a kidney transplant.
+In time, renal vascular disease can lead to kidney failure.
+This may call for dialysis or a kidney transplant.
 Other complications include:

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR